nvlled/notes/abstractions.md

 Okay, by now you feel like you have reached a higher state of being, and that you now understand the true meaning of abstraction.
-You are ready to spread the good message to the unwashed mortals that still abstract merely for the duplicities.
+You are ready to spread the good message to the unwashed mortals that still abstract merely to foil duplicities.

 But then, someone rings your doorbell and you opened the door to a person who without solicitation uttered